-Clubroot has been ravaging fields in Western Canada for almost two decades now.
+Clubroot has been ravaging fields in parts of Western Canada for almost two decades now.
 The soil-borne disease causes galls to form on the roots of canola plants, eventually killing them prematurely.
-It’s well documented in intensive clubroot zones that short canola rotations are a serious factor in aggravating the disease and creating conditions for it to thrive in, allowing new pathotypes to emerge.
+It’s well documented in intensive clubroot zones that short canola rotations are a serious factor in aggravating the disease, and creates conditions for it to thrive in allowing new pathotypes to emerge.

 BrettYoung’s Clubroot DefendR: Broad Resistance with a Multi-Genic Approach #

-Along with the identification of new pathotypes, plant breeders have been identifying and incorporating new sources of resistance into their latest canola hybrids.
-This includes the stacking of multiple sources of clubroot resistance in hybrids like BY 7102LL, BY 6216TF, and BY 6217TF.
-These hybrids have resistance to the older pathotypes that were first identified on the Prairies (2F, 3H, 5I, 6M, and 8N), plus several recently discovered pathotypes.
+Selection of a BrettYoung Clubroot DefendR® hybrid is a strong step in the fight against clubroot.
+As clubroot evolves and creates new pathotypes, plant breeders have been identifying and incorporating new sources of next-generation resistance into their latest canola hybrids.
+For some breeders, like BrettYoung’s primary canola genetics supplier, DL Seeds, this includes the stacking of multiple sources of clubroot resistance into new hybrids like BY 7202LL and BY 7206LL, plus into other key hybrids like BY 7204LL, BY 6223TF, and BY 6217TF.
+These hybrids resist the older pathotypes that were first identified on the Prairies (2F, 3H, 5I, 6M, and 8N), and to several recently discovered 1st gen. resistance-breaking pathotypes.
+BrettYoung and DL Seeds continue to screen and offer clubroot resistant hybrids against the most common and newly emerged clubroot pathotypes.

 Clubroot Management Practices #